In Search Of Yummy-ness

 • Cutting Board

 1. In a mixing bowl, combine the softened cream cheese with the mayonnaise.
-Stir until smooth and fully blended.
+Stir until smooth.

 Assemble the Sandwiches

-1. Spread the cream cheese mixture evenly over two slices of bread.
+1. Spread about 1 tablespoon of the flavoured cream cheese evenly over two slices of bread.

 2. Top one slice with two pieces of smoked salmon.